-Conservatism is broadly applied at the first three levels of defence.
-Conservative assumptions are made for site selection, design and construction, commissioning and operation.
-Appropriate conservative assumptions and safety margins are also considered in the review of modifications, the assessment of ageing effects, periodic safety reassessment, and the development of emergency plans, as well as in regulatory review and subsequent licensing decisions.
+Conservatism is broadly applied at the first three levels of defense.
+Conservative assumptions are made for site selection, design, and construction, commissioning, and operation.
+Appropriate conservative assumptions and safety margins are also considered in the review of modifications, the assessment of aging effects, periodic safety reassessment, and the development of emergency plans, as well as in regulatory review and subsequent licensing decisions.
 At Levels 4 and 5, best estimate considerations are increasingly important.

-There are three ways of analysing anticipated operational occurrences and design basis accidents to demonstrate that the safety requirements, which are currently used to support applications for licensing, are met:
+There are three ways of analyzing anticipated operational occurrences and design basis accidents to demonstrate that the safety requirements, which are currently used to support applications for licensing, are met:

-- Use of conservative computer codes with conservative initial and boundary conditions (conservative analysis).
+- Use conservative computer codes with conservative initial and boundary conditions (conservative analysis).

-- Use of best estimate computer codes combined with conservative initial and boundary conditions (combined analysis).
+- Use best estimate computer codes combined with conservative initial and boundary conditions (combined analysis).

 - Use of best estimate computer codes with conservative and/or realistic input data but coupled with an evaluation of the uncertainties in the calculation results, with account taken of both the uncertainties in the input data and the uncertainties associated with the models in the best estimate computer code (best estimate analysis).